git-ventures/core/documentation/src/pre-requisites.md

 ## Legal Requirements

 Currently, Git Ventures is only available for U.S. Delaware corporations.
 In the future, the financing documents used will provide provisions for other U.S. states.
-If you're a lawyer and would like to contribute
+If you're a lawyer and would like to contribute, feel free to [open an issue](https://github.com/git-ventures/tahoma/issues/new).

 All git repositories using Git Ventures must be property of a legal entity which may legally accept funding from investors.
 Git Ventures uses a fork of the <a href="https://github.com/CooleyLLP/seriesseed">CooleyLLP Series Seed</a> Equity and Notes documents.